NEWSLETTER

 The sixth edition of the 1-54 contemporary African art fair in London chimed with the zeitgeist, bringing critical engagement to the fore

-Sometimes, it’s easy to forget that 1-54 Contemporary African Art Fair is indeed a fair, with a principal function of buying and selling art.
+|Sometimes, it’s easy to forget that 1-54 Contemporary African Art Fair is indeed a fair, with a principal function of buying and selling art.
 Such is its power as a space for London’s African cognoscenti to meet.
 Six years in, and it is now an established feature on London’s cultural calendar, with the neo-classical building of Somerset House an ideal setting for the milling about and contemplation of art.

 This year’s fair had 43 galleries from countries across Africa, Europe, the Middle East and North America, representing 130 artists.
 Amongst the African galleries, South Africa was most noticeably represented, and apart from the usual suspects – Nigeria and South Africa – artists from Ethiopia, Angola, Morocco and Tunisia also made a good showing; on the whole the full range of the continent was broadly represented.